sirthias/borer/README.md

 Another design principle has been to implement _BORER_'s core module without relying on Scala macros or depending on any external libraries.
 This should make _BORER_ easily maintainable for the foreseeable future and reduces its weight as a dependency of your applications (which can be especially important with [scala.js]).

-The benefit of this design is simplicity and performance.
-In fact, it is possible to write Encoder- and Decoder- hierachies with _BORER_, that do not allocate any ephemeral garbage over the course of the (de)serialization process, which means, among other things, that primitives values do not _have to_ be boxed anywhere.

-While writing encoding- and decoding logic in such a way isn't always the most convenient, and most of the predefined Encoders and Decoders _aren't_ written with a focus on zero-allocations, _BORER_'s core infrastructure is built to support such high-performance use cases, if required.
+(Note: The `borer-derivation` module _does_ rely on macros for deriving encoder/decoder type classes, but its use is completely optional.)

 Modules